BentoBoxWorld/docs/docs/gamemodes/AOneBlock/index.md

 A: It's whatever you want it to be!

+Q: How to use holograms?

+A: AOneBlock uses [Holographic Displays](https://dev.bukkit.org/projects/holographic-displays) for holograms.
+You need to install this plugin to use holograms sections!

 Q. Should I use the Levels addon?

 A. It's up to you, but if you do be aware that levels could get high because players have an infinite block.
 I prefer not to use it and instead use the Likes addon.